 This climb was initiated by Horace-Bénédict de Saussure.
-The Swiss scientist from Geneva had offered a reward for the first person to climb Mont Blanc.
+The Swiss scientist from Geneva had offered a reward for the first person to climb Europe’s highest summit.

 This climb traditionally marks the start of modern mountaineering.
 De Saussure followed the next year, as did the first Brit, Colonel Mark Beaufroy.
 As for Marie Paradis, she was the first woman to reach the summit in 1808.

-Nowadays, Mont Blanc is climbed by an average of 20,000 mountaineer-tourists each year.
+Nowadays, the mountain is climbed by an average of 20,000 mountaineer-tourists each year.

 How high is Mont Blanc?